Our Projects

 Yellow darvic with 3 black letters - BAA to BZZ

-project project is being run in conjunction with the National Trust with the primary aim to monitor the breeding success of birds on Blakeney Point, the return rate of juveniles as adults in subsequent years, their dispersal to other breeding sites, longevity and migration movements.
+project is being run in conjunction with the National Trust with the primary aim to monitor the breeding success of birds on Blakeney Point, the return rate of juveniles as adults in subsequent years, their dispersal to other breeding sites, longevity and migration movements.

 UK conservation status: Amber

-North Norfolk Tree Sparrow project
+North Norfolk Oystercatcher project

 Brown darvic with 2 white letters - AA to ZZ